 Aarcomm Systems is known for innovative industrial remote control devices that can withstand harsh elements and rough handling.
 Their waste management client needed a device with technology that elevated them above their low-cost competition and avoid costly regulatory risks.

 The device needed to operate multiple heavy, hydraulic machines and read advanced logistical sensors.
 It also needed to hold a charge for days and work in both direct sunlight as well as total darkness.
-They struggled to create a light for their display (typically the most power-hungry element) that was durable and used less power.
-They tried to make it themselves—then they discovered Azumo.
+They struggled to find the right display (typically the most power-hungry element) that was durable and used less power.
+They even tried to make something themselves—then they discovered Azumo.

 - Stand out from the competition with superior tech